librenms/librenms/doc/Extensions/Smokeping.md

 LibreNMS has support for both new and pre-existing SmokePing installations.

-For new installations, we can use the included `scripts/gen_smokeping.php` script to generate a Smokeping config file.
+For new installations, we can use the `lnms` cli to generate a Smokeping configuration file.

 ## New Smokeping installation